-The Malaysian government comprises three main components: Executive, Legislative and Judiciary.
+In the governing framework of Malaysia, three critical pillars exist: the Executive, Legislative, and Judiciary branches.
 The judiciary is the court system that decides legal disputes, defends the law, and applies it in legal cases.
 In every nation, the judiciary plays a crucial role in deciphering and administering the law and resolving disputes between the citizens as between the citizens and the state.

 Tasked with the duty to ensure equal justice and fairness, the judiciary consists of various court levels, from the Magistrate Court to the Federal Court.
 The hierarchy of Malaysian courts is shown below, with each court falling into two categories: superior or subordinate.